How do I prepare my device for sale?

 3. Reinstall macOS.

-Check if your device has been removed from your Apple account.
+Check if your device has been removed from your Apple Account.

 1. Open appleid.apple.com on another device.